amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/UI Component Library.md

 - Efficient CSS transitions and animations using Tailwind classes
 - Proper cleanup of event listeners in BottomSheet
 - Memoization patterns through useCallback in interactive components
+- Frictionless tap feedback in BottomNav using framer-motion's whileTap

 While most components are lightweight, complex components like SmartSelectInput should be used judiciously on mobile devices due to their dynamic rendering requirements.